 Generally, the complications and risks from eyelid surgery can be prevented or made manageable by following your surgeon’s advice and by choosing the right surgeon.

-Please contact a patient care coordinator by phone at 281-484-0088 if you would like to schedule a complimentary consultation during which Dr. Vitenas will go over your complete medical history, take the time to understand your goals, and answer all of your questions.
+Please contact a patient care coordinator by phone at 281-484-0088 if you would like to schedule a confidential consultation during which Dr. Vitenas will go over your complete medical history, take the time to understand your goals, and answer all of your questions.
 Computer imaging will be used to help you visualize your own personal results.
 Dr. Vitenas will discuss reasonable and expected outcomes, and explain the details of the procedure including the technique, the recovery, the risks, the costs, and financing options.

 Our office is open 8 a.m. to 5 p.m., Monday through Friday.
 You can also email us anytime, and one of our patient coordinators will get back to you.

 Dr. Paul Vitenas, Jr., M.D., F.A.C.S. of the Vitenas Cosmetic Surgery and the Fine Art of Natural Cosmetic Surgery is a Board Certified Plastic Surgeon and founder of Vitenas Cosmetic Surgery.
 He has practiced in the Houston area since 1990, and has been named one of Houston’s Top Doctors and America’s Top Plastic Surgeons.
 He’s also been awarded Houston’s Most Compassionate Doctor and a Top Doctor for Women.